Laragear/SubscriptionsDemo/README.md

 }
 ```

-These are the following methods you can chain to a check
+These are the following methods you can chain to a check:

 | Method      | Description                                      |
 |-------------|--------------------------------------------------|